-World War II Tents
+World War II Pup Tents

 By the end of World War II, tent poles transformed from a single folding unit to three separate sections comprised of wood with metal tips.
-This typically made transportation of the poles easier, particularly if split between two men.
+This typically made transportation of the poles easier, particularly if they were split between two men.

-Korean War Tents
+Korean War Pup Tents

-By the time the Korean War arose, cotton duck material was used.
+By the time the Korean War began, cotton duck material was used.
 Tent colors also changed from khaki to a dark green by the end of the war.
-Once this darker color was chosen, poles went from unpainted wood to a matching army green, and most contained a "US" stamp as well as the name of the contractor and the date.
+Once this darker color was chosen, poles went from unpainted wood to a matching army green, and most contained a "U.S." stamp as well as the name of the contractor and the date.
 Tent flaps were added as well.

-Vietnam War Era Tents
+Vietnam War Era Pup Tents

 Vietnam's tropical climate meant pup tents generally weren't favored.
 However, some tents were used during the Vietnam War and actually followed an adaptive design comprised of an A-frame with two poles, creating roomier accommodations.

-Modern Pup Tent Design
+Modern Pup Tent Designs

 Finally, today's tents are still often referred to as pup tents, but they've come a long way from their original design.
 Modern shelter halves feature mildew resistant and water repellent material, roomier lengths of more than 12 feet, and weather-resistant flaps.